krakenly/krakenly/docs/CONFIGURATION.md

 ## Environment Variables

-Environment variables can be set in `docker-compose.yml` under the `api` service:
+Environment variables can be set in `docker compose.yml` under the `api` service:

 ```yaml
 services: